 “Mother and father, I’ve decided and I am not changing my mind.”
 Sam said very quietly, almost as if he were trying to convince himself than his parents.
 He was also scared of his father’s reaction to what he was about to say.

 “I know this will hurt both of you.
-But I decided that I will go to America as an immigrant and not as a student.”
+But I have decided that I will go to America as an immigrant and not as a student.”
 Sam continued.

 His parents were not ready for this kind of answer from Sam as they never thought Sam would give up his inheritance, let alone desert his family.